-Time-and-material or fixed price: how to choose a pricing model?
+Time-and-material or fixed price: how to choose a pricing model for a blockchain project?

 When it comes to pricing, people naturally prefer the straightforward way.
 We pay X dollars, and you deliver the product.
 Plain and simple.
 But when it comes to software, especially blockchain and other innovative technologies, it’s rarely the best option, and sometimes it’s not an option at all.